Reducing Ecommerce Bounce Rates using Data Personalization Techniques

 There are two types of visitors:

-New – You need to make your new visitors feel welcomed.
+New – You need to make your new visitors feel welcome.
 They need to get informed and acquainted with your website as fast and efficiently as possible.
 Complex navigation could potentially drive away new visitors since they’re not familiar with navigating your site.
 Keep your interface user-friendly enough for new visitors to know where to go next.

 Returning – Thank the returning visitors for revisiting your website.
 They will be thrilled and will feel valued if you recognize them.
 You can also offer them a reward or coupon as a token of appreciation.